keenanpayne/keenanpayne.com/posts/freelancing-reboot.md

 After ten years of focusing my efforts building marketing websites, I decided it was time to change things up.
 Not only was I overwhelmed with the amount of work I had been doing before my sabbatical, but I was *overwhelmingly bored* with it.

-{% include type/p_large.html, content: "I want to reorient my career as a web developer.
-I want to sink my teeth into new technologies and solve new problems for different people." %}
+{% include type/p_large.html, content: "I want to reorient my career as a web developer by sinking my teeth into new technologies and problems." %}
 ## New work, new me.

 I turned my realizations into convictions as I redesigned my professional life.

+- I will no longer optimize my career around making the most money I possibly can.
+- I will no longer optimize my career around doing the same type of work because I can easily do it.
+- I will only accept client projects that challenge me in an interesting way.
+- I will only work with stakeholders who will be good collaborators and work *together*.

+Affirming these to myself helped me confront things that had been holding me back and gave me a guiding light to move forward.

-I felt ready to revive my career, but in a way that worked with me, not against me.
+I suddenly felt ready to get back to work, but in a way that worked with me, not against me.

-**I will no longer optimize my career around the same type of work, simply because I’m good at it or because it pays well.**

 And as luck would have it, shortly after I decided the path I wanted to take my professional career, the folks from [Stable Auto](https://stable.auto/) reached out about collaborating.